maciejmiklas/cyclop/cyclop-wicket-components/README.md

 ## Iterable Grid View
 Package: `org.cyclop.web.components.iterablegrid`

-This Grid View is based on Wicket's `GridView`, however it does not work with `IDataProvider` but with new data provider: `IterableDataProvider`.
-This one relies only on plain java iterator, size information is not needed, and there also there is no need to create iterators for each page.
+Iterable Grid View is based on Wicket's `GridView`, however it does not work with `IDataProvider` but with `IterableDataProvider`.
+This one relies only on plain java iterator - size information is not needed, and there also there is no need to create range iterators for each page.

 ``` java
 final List<String> myGridData = new ArrayList<>();